 Accepting the certificate in Microsoft Internet Explorer

 Click the Continue to this website (not recommended) link on the warning page.

-For security, accessing the console requires a user name and password.
-PE allows three different levels of user access: read, read-write, and admin.
-If you are an admin setting up the console or accessing it for the first time, use the user and password you chose when you installed the console.
-Otherwise, you will need to get credentials from your site’s administrator.
+For security, accessing the console requires a username and password.
+If you are an administrator setting up the console or accessing it for the first time, use the username and password you chose when you installed the console.
+Otherwise, get credentials from your site’s administrator.
 See the user management information for more information on managing console user accounts.